thefisk/blog/content/posts/looping-through-log-analytics-workspaces.md

 ### The Problem

 That was the case when I recently wanted to loop through various Log Analytics Workspaces.
 I wanted to use the [az monitor log-analytics query](https://docs.microsoft.com/en-us/cli/azure/monitor/log-analytics?view=azure-cli-latest#az-monitor-log-analytics-query) command but this requires knowing the GUID of every single LAW.
 In a large enterprise environment you will likely have naming standards for things like your LAWs and your Resource Groups that you can either provide in a list or enumerate with string interpolation.
-But doing so for a GUID is obviously a kettle of fish.
+But doing so for a GUID is obviously a different kettle of fish.

 In the image below, the argument we need to pass in for --workspace is "982a8281-cccd-49bb-aae9-af0a7b7c4806".
 But how do we find that, programmatically?